 As always with the IRS, the calculation is complicated and has some caps & other limits.
 But basically, you must pay at least half the cost of single coverage for your workers and plan must be a “qualified” plan (e.g., an HMO or other health insurance plan).

-Employers with fewer than 25 employees and average wages of $50,000 and under are eligible.
-The credit is on a sliding scale, so employers that have 10 or fewer employees, or less than $25,000 in average wages, will receive the maximum 35% credit.
+Employers with fewer than 25 employees and average wages of $50,000 (adjusted for inflation each year) and under are eligible.
+The credit is on a sliding scale, so the credit available will vary by the situation.

 There are caps on how high premiums can be, based on averages in your state for similar plans.
 Business owners & key employees owning 5% or more of the business, generally don’t qualify for the credit.